In this article:

 Compare life insurance quotes for people with epilepsy

-Comparing quotes can help you find an affordable deal on a life insurance policy which meets all your needs.
+Comparing quotes can help you to find a life insurance policy that meets all your needs.

 It’s particularly important to compare quotes if you have a pre-existing medical condition, such as epilepsy.